I. Purpose:

 VI.
 Procedure:

-1. Is the presence of the dog required as a service animal due to a disability?
+- Is the presence of the dog required as a service animal due to a functional diversity as disability?

-2. In what work or task was the dog trained?
+- To which work or task was the dog has been trained?

 If the person answers “yes” to the first question and explains the work or tasks the animal was trained to perform, we will welcome the person and service animal without asking t any further questions.